alokkar/ire-major-project-group-8/README.md

 #data analyiss on these features:
-lenght : effect of lenght on the models number of mentions emojis
+lenght : effect of lenght on the models : done number of mentions emojis